-Action Date The Chief School Administrator will submit August 2019 the mentoring plan to the BOE for approval.
-(Board approved 10/15/2019) The CSA will submit a Statement of Assurance to the County Office and keep the plan in district.
-August 2019 Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2019 Teachers new to the district will attend a two day orientation August 2019 Mentors will be assigned to mentees and trained in responsibilities using the plan.
-September 2019 Mentors will receive training September 2019 Will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2019 - June 2020 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Every Three months Mentor will submit log form to district office At the end of the 30 weeks of mentoring During the school year, the administrator will meet with mentors and teacher to assess program.
-As needed Evaluation of District Mentoring Plan June 2020
+Action Date The Chief School Administrator will August 2020 submit the mentoring plan to the BOE for approval.
+(Board approved 9/15/2020) The CSA will submit a Statement of Assurance to the County Office and keep the district's plan.
+August 2020 Mentoring Plan will be shared with each School Improvement Panel (ScIP); ScIP will oversee the implementation at the school level September 2020 Teachers new to the district will attend a two-day orientation August 2020 Mentors will be assigned to mentees and trained in responsibilities using the plan.
+September 2020 Mentors will receive training September 2020 Will provide mentoring to all novice teachers based on the district mentoring plan and the regulations that govern mentoring September 2020 - June 2021 Mentees will attend New Teacher Academy Monthly ScIP Committees will meet with mentees Three months Mentor will submit a log form to the district office At the end of the 30 or 34 weeks of mentoring During the school year, the administrator will meet with mentors and teachers to assess the program.
+As needed Evaluation of District Mentoring Plan June 2021